Everything! And as we’re back in full swing, with kids returning to school and Congress returning to Washington DC…

 We Advocate to #FundChildCare

-Last month, many of you joined nine national ECE organizations and your fellow educators and advocates from across the country for a , calling on Congress to #FundChildCare and #UniteforHeadStart!
+Last month, many of you joined nine national ECE organizations and your fellow educators and advocates from across the country for a social media day of action, calling on Congress to #FundChildCare and #UniteforHeadStart!
 With the hashtags trending, we were able to reach millions of accounts, and get our voices in front of Senators and Representatives.

-But that’s not all—with the , educators and advocates across the country have been speaking to their Senators throughout August recess about the need to prioritize funding for CCDBG.
-Check out just two examples of op-eds published in and and !
+But that’s not all—with the help of videos, visits, and more, educators and advocates across the country have been speaking to their Senators throughout August recess about the need to prioritize funding for CCDBG.
+Check out just two examples of op-eds published in Alabama and South Carolina and reach out to your own Senator today!
 With Congress returning to finalize appropriations on Monday, September 9 (and turning their attention to child care and early learning on Tuesday, September 10), right now is the time!

 We #ProtectFamilies

-As an active member of the Protecting Immigrant Families (PIF) campaign, led by CLASP and the National Immigration Law Center, and in keeping with our organizational values, when they were originally proposed, and once again stands in opposition to the finalized rule.
+As an active member of the Protecting Immigrant Families (PIF) campaign, led by CLASP and the National Immigration Law Center, and in keeping with our organizational values, NAEYC opposed changes to the “public charge” regulation when they were originally proposed, and once again stands in opposition to the finalized rule.

 What can you do to join us in standing up for children and families?